TerraBioDAO/dao-first-iteration/README.md

 Then you take variable from environment:

 ```
+forge script printEnv --chain goerli
 source .goerli
 ```

-The script do not differentiate the forked network and the real one. _Need improvment_
+_The script do not differentiate the forked network and the real one. => Need improvment_

 ```
 cast call $DAO "membersCount()"